-“Remodelled medieval castle with contemporary flair, a divine roof terrace, stunning pool and great central Catalonian location”
+“Remodelled medieval castle with contemporary flair, a divine roof terrace, 2 stunning pools and a great central Catalonian location”

 It's close enough to Girona to make it accessible for a weekend break, and once you visit this part of the Costa Brava, you'll want to come back for longer to go cycling and walking around medieval villages, restaurant-hopping and relaxing on the quiet beaches.
 But the crowning glory is the hotel's eccentric Napoleon room, with a re-enactment of Waterloo played out by painted lead figurines, that took Albert 20 years to compose.
 Mad or inspired?
 We don't care either way, we just don't want to leave.

 - A stunning location, nestled in a quiet village between the Pyrenees and the Costa Brava, within easy day-tripping distance of beautiful beaches, Girona and the Dalí Triangle

 - Rooms are lovely; choose a Castle Room for vaulted ceilings, window seats, exposed stone walls and a bath with a view